-Candidates need to be reminded of the need to demonstrate their full depth/breadth and range of knowledge and understanding across all topic areas.
-Centres and candidates are encouraged to consult the handbook while preparing for this assessment to ensure that they have covered all topics to the correct depth.
-Candidates should also be reminded to read the questions carefully before responding and pitch their answers to the marks available to access all marks available.
-During the extended response questions candidates should demonstrate they understand and have analysed the scenario fully and show a confident understanding, giving justifiable reasoning behind their responses to fully access the marks available.
+Candidates should also be reminded to read the questions fully and carefully and align their answers to the marks available to access all the marks given, particularly at middle and higher band response levels.
+Candidates need to be reminded of the need to demonstrate their full depth/ breadth and range of knowledge and understanding across all topics.
+During the extended response questions candidates should demonstrate they understand and have analysed the scenario fully and show a confident understanding, giving justifiable reasoning behind their answers to fully access the marks available.